murnax/Angular-firebase-authentication/README.md

 # Angular-firebase-authentication

-If you just started using firebase you might have faced with some of the following questions
+If you just started using firebase you might have been facing with one of the following questions
 - How to save custom user data.
 - How to prevent unauthorized user to access some endpoint.
 - How to get current logged in user with custom data not only 'Auth Data'.